Future of the Edgar J. Kaufmann Conference Center

 Background and History

-The Edgar J. Kaufmann Conference Center interiors were formerly in the Institute of International Education at 809 United Nations Plaza.
-The interiors were designed by Alvar Aalto and completed in 1964.
-The center is one of only four surviving works in America by Aalto.
-It was commissioned by Edgar Kaufmann Jr., whose family owned the Frank Lloyd Wright masterpiece Fallingwater.
+The Edgar J. Kaufmann Conference Center interiors were formerly located within the Institute of International Education at 809 United Nations Plaza; they were designed by Alvar Aalto and completed in 1964.
+The center is one of only four surviving works in America by Aalto and was commissioned by Edgar Kaufmann Jr., whose family owned the Frank Lloyd Wright masterpiece Fallingwater.
 During the design process, Aalto closely collaborated with his wife, the architect Alissa Aalto, who personally selected the room’s textiles.
 The Conference Center was one of New York City’s great Modernist interior spaces.

 Located across from the United Nations building, the Kaufmann Conference Center was used to host visitors and conferences until the building was sold in 1998.
 Being a private space, the interior failed to receive New York City Landmarks Preservation Commission (LPC) designation as an interior landmark in 1998 and in 2016.
 Although, the space has been closed to the public for over two decades, the Docomomo US New York/Tri-State chapter held a reception in the space in 2014.